-It should be noted that in terms of the percentage of premium in the residual market, there are few states where the involuntary market represents more than 1 percent of total property premium.
+In terms of the percentage of premium in the residual market, there are few states where the involuntary market represents more than 1 percent of total property premium.
 However, for several states, a significant percentage of the property insurance market is in the involuntary market (Fig. 6).

-Florida and Massachusetts are two notable examples.
-For example, in Florida around 13.7 percent of property premium was in the involuntary market in 2012, while in Massachusetts 6.9 percent of the market was in the involuntary market in 2012.
-Texas is another state that has experienced rapid growth in its residual market, with 4.4 percent of property premium in the involuntary market in 2012, compared with just 1.2 percent in 2002.
-Rhode Island's residual market also accounts for 3.6 percent of its property market.
+Florida and Massachusetts are two examples, though the percentage of premium in the residual market in both these states has declined in recent years after a period of rapid growth.
+In Florida around 8.5 percent of property premium was in the involuntary market in 2014, while in Massachusetts 6.5 percent of the market was in the involuntary market in 2014, compared to 6.9 percent in 2012.
+Texas has also experienced rapid growth in its residual market, with 4.4 percent of property premium in the involuntary market in 2014, compared with just 1.2 percent in 2002.
+Rhode Island's residual market accounts for 3.5 percent of its property market.